 Stopping your meal when you are satisfied is one of those skills you’ll probably need to remain aware of your entire life.
 As a society, we’re faced with oversized portions, dinnertime distractions, and hyper-palatable foods that make it easier than ever to overeat.

-But…with some time, attention, and a few ninja moves, you can train yourself to hear and respond to your body’s fullness cues!
+But…with some time, attention, and a few ninja moves, you can train yourself to hear and respond to your body’s fullness cues and learn how to stop eating–even when you don’t want to!

 Thanks for reminding me of these things, especially the hunger scale of 0-10 and living in the middle of it.
 Sometimes I forget.